Mike Souder Guitar Teacher, Drum Teacher, Bass Guitar Teacher, piano Teacher

 Drew is thrilled to share his passion for music with the students at School of Rock and help them achieve their rock n' roll dreams.

-Inspired by listening to classic rock radio at a young age, Eric became fascinated with the drums.
+Inspired by listening to classic rock radio at a young age, Eric Bandy became fascinated with the drums.
 At the age of 11 he began taking lessons and developing a passion for the instrument and playing along with some of his favorite records and bands.
-Heavily influenced by John Bonham of Led Zeppelin, Stewart Copeland of The Police, and many other modern day drummers.
-After playing in a few local bands in Richmond.
-He moved to Hollywood California to attend The Musicians Institute, where He studied drums and live performance.
-After moving back to Richmond in 2014, He began teaching drums and joined Va's Top 40 charting band, The J.O.B.
+He was heavily influenced by John Bonham of Led Zeppelin, Stewart Copeland of The Police and many other modern day drummers.
+After playing in a few local bands in Richmond, he moved to Hollywood to attend The Musicians Institute, where he studied drums and live performance.
+After moving back to Richmond in 2014, he began teaching drums and joined VA's Top 40 charting band, The J.O.B.
 (The Jim O'Ferrell Band).
-Eric has a passion for teaching students of all ages and skill levels as well as sharing his experiences as a professional musician.
+Eric has a passion for teaching students of all ages and skill levels, as well as sharing his experiences as a professional musician.
+He is a drum teacher at School of Rock Midlothian.